Lisa Monteggia

-Lisa Monteggia is an American neuroscientist who is a Professor in the Department of Pharmacology, Psychiatry & Psychology as well as the Barlow Family Director of the Vanderbilt Brain Institute at Vanderbilt University in Nashville, Tennessee.
+Lisa M. Monteggia is an American neuroscientist who is a Professor in the Department of Pharmacology, Psychiatry & Psychology as well as the Barlow Family Director of the Vanderbilt Brain Institute at Vanderbilt University in Nashville, Tennessee.
 Monteggia probes the molecular mechanisms underlying psychiatric disorders and has made critical discoveries about the role of the neurotrophins in antidepressant efficacy, the antidepressant mechanisms of Ketamine, as well as the epigenetic regulation of synaptic transmission by MeCP2.

 Early life and education

 Monteggia pursued her undergraduate education at the University of Illinois at Urbana-Champaign.
 In 1989, she completed a bachelors of science in microbiology and then went on to complete a masters of science in biology at the University of Illinois as well.
 In 1991, Monteggia moved to work for pharmaceutical company Abbott Laboratories, in Abbott Park, Illinois, where she held the position of Associate Scientist from 1991 to 1994, and was then promoted to Scientist in 1994.

 Monteggia began her PhD at Chicago Medical School at Rosalind Franklin University under the mentorship of Marina Wolf, probing the neurobiology of drug abuse in rodents, specifically the role of glutamate in neuroadaptations.
 Monteggia found that the expression of the glutamate receptor NMDAR1 drastically decreases in the ventral midbrain, nucleus accumbens, and prefrontal cortex two weeks after the onset of drug abstinence.
 For her dissertation, titled “Glutamate Receptors and Amphetamine Sensitization”, Monteggia found that after 14 days of withdrawal following chronic administration of amphetamine, glutamate receptor expression in the ventral tegmental area (VTA) did not change but while glutamate receptor expression in the substantia nigra was decreased.
 These findings indicate that increased excitatory drive of VTA dopamine neurons following chronic amphetamine administration must result from alternative mechanisms than modulation of glutamate receptor expression.

 Monteggia pursued her postdoctoral training at Yale University under the mentorship of Eric J. Nestler in the Department of Psychiatry.
 During her postdoctoral studies, Monteggia published a first author paper cloning and characterizing the expression of various neuronal pacemaker channels called hyperpolarization-activated, cyclic nucleotide-gated channels 1-4 (HCN1-4).
 The distinct expression patterns of these channels across regions might highlight the unique ways in which neuronal pacemaker cells affect different brain systems.